dydxprotocol/v4-abacus/README.md

 # Android #

-Abacus builds and pushes the JVM target to MavenLocal repo with the followinng command:
+Abacus builds and pushes the JVM target as a Github packagewith the followinng command:

-> ./gradlew publishToMavenLocal
+> ./publish_android.sh

-The Android app (https://github.com/dydxprotocol/native-android) has the Gradle build step to pull the Abacus target from MavenLocal.
+The Android app (https://github.com/dydxprotocol/native-android) has the Gradle build step to pull the Abacus target from GithubPackage.

 # Web #